19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 ### Powers of enforcement

-39\.—(1) In addition to the powers conferred on him by any written law specified in the Fifth Schedule, an officer or employee of the Authority may, on declaration of his office and production to the person against whom he is acting such identification card as the Chief Executive may direct to be carried by officers or employees of the Authority, in relation to any offence under any such written law —
+39\.—(1) In addition to the powers conferred on him by any written law specified in the Fifth Schedule, being a written law administered by the Authority, an officer or employee of the Authority may, on declaration of his office and production to the person against whom he is acting such identification card as the Chief Executive may direct to be carried by officers or employees of the Authority, in relation to any offence under any such written law —

 (a) exercise all the powers of a police officer under sections 81, 92, 93 and 127 of the Road Traffic Act [Cap.
 276] and all the powers of a duly authorised police officer under section 94 of that Act, and any reference in those sections to a police officer or duly authorised police officer shall include a reference to such officer or employee of the Authority;